yumi8748/cub3d/README.md

  111111
 </pre>
 In this example map, the player will be facing North when the game launches.
 This map is valid, as the map is closed and contains a player, even if there is an inaccessible room, and an empty area inside the map.
-TABs cannot be used for spaces in the map creation, only SPACEs.
+`TAB`s cannot be used for spaces in the map creation, only `SPACE`s.

 Have fun!